grantwittenberg/GrantWittenberg/README.md

-👋 Hello, I'm Grant Wittenberg!
+👋 Hello, Grant Wittenberg here!

 I am a Software Quality Assurance Engineer and general technology enthusiast.
 Some of my passions are intuitive user interfaces, dissecting software platforms, and platform infrastructure automation.